 The good news?
-The nuclear bomb went off a great distance away from you.
+The nuclear bomb went off several dozen miles away.
 The bad news?

 Nuclear winter may be on it's way shortly.

 Sign Up for our free email newsletter packed with survival tips and tips on preparing for widespread disaster.
 Topics covered include survival foods, martial law, government collapse, living off the land, self defense, survival hunting, survival fishing, and MORE...

 B. Pollack, and Carl Sagan (called TTAPS based on the last names of the participants) wrote a paper entitled, "Climate and Smoke: An Appraisal of Nuclear Winter".
 In this controversial paper, the authors attempted to outline what would happen weather-wise as a result of a nuclear war.
 Here's what they predicted...

 If it were to happen in July (a July smoke injection): There would be a 22 degree C drop in mid-latitudes and 10 degree drop in more humid areas.
 Further, the authors estimated a 75% drop in rainfall, and as much as a 90% drop in visibility in high smoke areas.

 Beyond that the authors hypothesized that the ozone could be depleted greatly, leading to a huge increase in dangerous UV radiation seeping through to our world below.